Chart Color Schemes

 Robertson is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Robertson's dwelling structure, as per the latest Census, consisted of 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
-Home ownership in Robertson was at 47.1%, similar to Non-Metro NSW, with the rest being mortgaged (38.5%) or rented (14.4%).
-The median monthly mortgage repayment was $2,000, below Non-Metro NSW's average of $2,167.
-The median weekly rent was $443, compared to Non-Metro NSW's $430.
-Nationally, Robertson's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Robertson's dwelling structure, as assessed in the latest Census, consisted of 99.3% houses and 0.7% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 90.6% houses and 9.4% other dwellings.
+Home ownership in Robertson was 47.1%, aligning with Non-Metro NSW's figure.
+Mortgaged dwellings accounted for 38.5%, while rented dwellings were at 14.4%.
+The median monthly mortgage repayment in the area was $2,000, lower than Non-Metro NSW's average of $2,167.
+The median weekly rent figure was recorded at $443, compared to Non-Metro NSW's $430.
+Nationally, Robertson's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing